 #TChat Radio — Wed, Sep 11 — 6:30pmET / 3:30pmPT

-Our hosts, Meghan M. Biro and Kevin W. Grossman talk with Felix Nater and Tom Bronack about why preparation is essential in preventing and recovering from workplace violence.
+Meghan M. Biro and Kevin W. Grossman talk with and Felix Nater about why preparation is essential in preventing and recovering from workplace violence.
 They’ll help us rethink myths, and educate us on best practices.
 Don’t miss this special event — dial-in LIVE with your questions and input!
+Tom Bronack

 #TChat Twitter — Wed, Sep 11 — 7pmET / 4pmPT